jay-curtis/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In preparation of the third step of firewall configuration, I gave a perpetual ping command between the Windows and Linux virtual machines in Powershell.
 I did this by entering the command "ping" with the Linux private IP address and a "-t."
-I then went back to Microsoft Azure and into the Linux VM's network settings to its Network Security Group.
+I then went back to Microsoft Azure and into the Linux VM's network settings to its "Network Security Group."
+From there, I opened the "Settings" and then "Inbound security rules."
 </p>
 <br />